Just wanted to let you know that these crispy, crunchy paleo baked zucchini fritters are sponsored by my friends over at Redmond Real Salt!

 Are you that person that “calls” the edge pieces of the paleo brownies?
 ME TOO.

 You’re reallllly gonna dig the crunchy-edge-situation that you’re about to find yourself in then.
-Really, the whole oven baked zucchini fritter situation because, liiike, BEST ZUCCHINI FRITTERS EVER.[click_to_tweet tweet=”SO crispy that you’ll never believe these #paleo zucchini fritters are baked, not fried! @RealSalt #Whole30 #Keto” quote=”SO crispy that you’ll never believe these #paleo zucchini fritters are baked, not fried! @RealSalt #Whole30 #Keto” theme=”style2″]
+Really, the whole oven baked zucchini fritter situation because, liiike, BEST ZUCCHINI FRITTERS EVER.<– Pro tip: Serve them with paleo keto pork tenderloin with pistachio pesto.
+The combination is just so DANG good.[click_to_tweet tweet=”SO crispy that you’ll never believe these #paleo zucchini fritters are baked, not fried! @RealSalt #Whole30 #Keto” quote=”SO crispy that you’ll never believe these #paleo zucchini fritters are baked, not fried! @RealSalt #Whole30 #Keto” theme=”style2″]

 How to make zucchini fritters